dintegrity/retrying/README.md

 ## Using OS environment variables for updating retry configuration
 There are certain list of use cases when retry configuration requires updating configuration values in runtime.
 For example, It is useful when we need a different number of attempts per environment (dev, prod, stage), systems, unit tests etc.

-Retrying allows overriding macros configuration in runtime using env variables using special configuration option `env_prefix` like
+Retrying allows overriding macros configuration in runtime using env variables with special configuration option `env_prefix` like
 ```
 #[retrying::retry(<retry configurations>,env_prefix="test")]
 ```